If you’re applying for a job in a new field or industry, you need to bridge the gap between your past experience and your future goals.

 Sincerely,

 I’m excited to apply for the Administrative Assistant position at Oakbridge Consulting.
-With a background in customer service and operations, I’m seeking to transition into an administrative role where I can apply my organizational strengths, multitasking abilities, and attention to detail in a new setting.
+With a background in customer service, I’m seeking to transition into an administrative role where I can apply my organizational strengths, multitasking abilities, and attention to detail in a new setting.

 In my previous role as a Customer Service Lead at a busy logistics firm, I managed scheduling, handled high volumes of correspondence, and supported team operations—all skills that directly translate to administrative support.
 I became the go-to person for organizing internal communications, updating client records, and coordinating team meetings.
 These experiences sparked my interest in pursuing a more focused administrative career.